dex-nonix/4Real/MASTER/REQUIRED/dynamic-table.md

 # 📊 DynamicTable Component

 ## 🎯 **PURPOSE:**
-**Generic table component that uses the widget manager system to render any data table with custom cell widgets**
+**Generic table component that uses the widget manager system to render any data table with custom cell widgets - works for CRUD, dashboards, inline tables, etc.**

 ## 🏗️ **ARCHITECTURE:**